alena-zayts/LLMs_for_integers_addition/README.md

 # Problem description

-Adapt a large language model (not more than 4B parameters) to solve the problem of addition of two long integers (as any digits as possible).
+Adapt a large language model (not more than 4B parameters) to solve the problem of addition of two long integers (as many digits as possible).
 The quality will be measured on a randomly generated set of numbers of different lengths.